Welcome

 • you feel that attending worship at this time would be unsafe for you.

-• you have active symptoms of contagious illness.
+• you have active symptoms of contagious illness, including COVID.

 At any time, should you need/prefer to participate in worship online, find a link to worship on our home page